Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1: ON
 			"Ability Enabled"				"0"

+			// Display a message whenever the ability activates/deactivates.
+			// --
+			// 0: OFF
+			// 1: ON
+			"Ability Message"				"0"

 			// The bullet damage received by the Super Tank is divided by this value.
 			// Note: Damage = Bullet damage/Absorb bullet damage
 			// Example: Damage = 30.0/20.0 (1.5)